stride3d/stride-docs/en/manual/assets/archetypes.md

 ![](media/property-grid-reset-to-base.webp)

-The asset will now no longer follow changes done to the archetype.
+Now, the asset will no longer follow changes done to the archetype.

 ## See also